ROS-Aerial/aerial_robotic_landscape/docs/aerial_vehicles.md

-# Vehicle Types in Aerial Robotics
+# Aerial Vehicle Types and Categories

 Usually, people tend to think about quadcopters when talking about aerial robotics, but there is actually a much larger variety of vehicle types available!
 Here's an attempt to list all of them if we can.